mmore500/mmore500.github.io/works.md

 ---

 This page provides unrestricted downloads and supporting materials for my publications and other professional works.
-My publications can also be viewed on [my google scholar profile](https://scholar.google.com/citations?user=xROn8y4AAAAJ).
+Publications can also be viewed on [my google scholar profile](https://scholar.google.com/citations?user=xROn8y4AAAAJ).

 <details class="lollipop">